 Yoram Bauman Economics from the point of view of a stand-up economist Yoram Bauman, Ph.D. in economics from University of Washington is the world's 1st & only stand-up economist.
 Co-author of two volumes of the Cartoon Introduction to Economics, he has appeared in the TIME Magazine and Public Broadcasting Service (PBS).
 He has already shared the stage with Robin Williams & Paul Krugman to name a few & performs internationally on regular basis.
 TSE' association with Yoram is directly linked to his friendship with Christophe Bontemps, engineer at the TSE-INRA lab, who has translated his book in French.
 TSE has had the privilege to host the Yoram Bauman show twice.
 Christophe's impression about Yoram and his book...
 When Yoram told me "find an editor and translate it, that would be really cool, France is the home of comics," I thought he was joking.
 I wouldn't have thought seriously of translating an economic cartoon, but Yoram and the cartoonist Grady Klein were keen on doing a French version.
 Their enthusiasm proved convincing!
 Above all, I really liked the original version and the incredible talent of Yoram in his shows.
-After signing with the editor (Evrolles), I was daunted: translating is not easy, especially when it is a cartoon with at least one economic concept per page, jokes, onomatopoeia and pirates!
+After signing with the editor (Eyrolles), I was daunted: translating is not easy, especially when it is a cartoon with at least one economic concept per page, jokes, onomatopoeia and pirates!
 I finally met Yoram in London and it is around sashimis and a glass of sake, that we really hit it off and considered a show at TSE.
-He is a Yoram Bauman...
-My goal in life is to spread joy to the world through economics comedy; to reform economics education; & to implement carbon pricing.
+He is a GRADY KLEIN ET YORAM AND THANKING THANK remarkable person, an economist at 200%, engaged for the environment.
+It was great getting to know him.
+Yoram Bauman My goal in life is to spread joy to the world through economics comedy; to reform economics education; & to implement carbon pricing.
 I had a good time at both TSE presentations.
 I remember reciting a sad but true joke about how climate change economists spend a lot of time flying around the world telling people that we need to spend less time flying around the world.
 The city of Toulouse is lovely, with a special thought to the local food!
 Coming from Seattle - the home to the Boeing manufacturing, there is a little bit competition there with Toulouse - home to Airbus!
+22 TSE Mag { Autumn 2013 } 23